automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Kulindadromeus.md

 # Kulindadromeus
-## Description: Why did this ornithopod dinosaur have feathers?
+## Why did this ornithopod dinosaur have feathers?